 A range of case studies are available from Skills for Health.
 Further examples of best practice are available on our best practice and case studies page.

-Under the direction of the Department for Business, Innovation and Skills, apprenticeships are being reviewed and developed into new Apprenticeship Standards.
+Under the direction of the Education and Skills Funding Agency, part of the Department for Education, apprenticeships are being reviewed and developed into new Apprenticeship Standards.

-For queries relating to the Trailblazer Reviews, please contact Jane Hadfield: email@example.com.
+For queries relating to the Trailblazer Reviews, please contact Jane Hadfield on Jane.Hadfield@hee.nhs.uk.

 Working with the National Skills Academy for Health we have developed a new set of principles to ensure excellent practice in apprenticeship provision across UK health care organisations.

 Download the Quality Principles for NHS Apprenticeships from the National Skills Academy for Health website.

 Skills for Health have developed Healthcare Apprenticeship Standards Online (HASO), a tool to help health sector managers in England find a wide range of apprenticeships to train staff in clinical and non-clinical roles.

 HEE is also working with the Healthcare Apprenticeship Standards Online team to develop an implementation toolkit for apprenticeships, covering a range of topics from procurement to organisational strategy and planning, and assisting employers with implementing apprenticeships in their organisation.

 Work is ongoing to improve the way we collect data on apprenticeships and ensure that we can demonstrate not only the numbers, but the impact and the career progression for those who have successfully completed apprenticeships.
 Over the last five years, the NHS has achieved over 70,000 apprenticeship starts, and we are above the national average for representation of those from a BAME background.